redBorder/redborder-documentation/docs/chapters/redborder_basics/ch4_2_modules_menu_options.md

 Attributes

 All attributes have specific meaning and functionality.
-For example, in the Traffic module, we can observe highly relevant attributes such as Public IP, which shows the real IP address of devices on the network, Public IP MAP, indicating their position on the map, or Country Code, which indicates the country they belong to.
+For example, in the Traffic module, we can observe highly relevant attributes such as *Public IP*, which shows the real IP address of devices on the network, *Public IP MAP*, indicating their position on the map, or *Country Code*, which indicates the country they belong to.

 ![Attributes: Overview](images/ch04_img023.png)